jcchurch/APSUJavaCamp/02_JShell/02_JShell.md

 ## Thoughts on Types

 There are many types in Java.
-In this week, we will limit ourselves to 4.
+Here are 4 common types.

 - **int** is used for integer values (think whole numbers).
 - **double** is used for floating point numbers.
 These numbers use a decimal point.